Five ways to reduce your household’s energy use

 This will help keep your home a pleasant temperature in summer and winter.
 It saves you money on energy bills and pays for itself over a relatively short time.

-- See our Guide to keeping your house cool naturally.
+See our Guide to keeping your house cool naturally.

 You can draught-proof your home by making sure doors and windows are properly sealed – you can buy draught excluders or window seals very cheaply.

 Seal your chimney with a damper

 This will help to keep heat from escaping in winter – assuming the fireplace isn’t in use – and help stop hot air from coming in during the warmer months.

 Avoid installing downlights

 Besides using a lot of energy, they penetrate the ceiling and insulation, causing heat loss.
 Compact fluorescent lightbulbs (CFLs) are a good option for lighting.